 Often BBC recordings are one-offs by artists.
 Few were actually signed to the BBC.
 Many releases are “Courtesy of …” the original label a record was on before it became a TV theme, and released by BBC Records.
 So Smuggler’s Blues by Glenn Frey comes from his MCA LP, and Chi Mai comes from Morricone’s EMI LP.

 Far more TV than radio material made it to singles, but there are exceptions such as The Barrow Poets on The Pheasant Plucker’s Song from a 1980 Radio Four broadcast.
-Surely the uncredited sleeve illustration is by Paul Sample (famous for his Tom Sharpe covers and cartoons).
+Surely the uncredited sleeve illustration is by Paul Sample (famous for his Tom Sharpe covers and cartoons, and he illustrated some of my text books).
 It expands the tongue twister as far as you can take it.
 (I’m not a pheasant plucker, I’m a pheasant plucker’s son, and I’ll sit here plucking pheasants till the pheasant plucking’s done).